-HTTP Settings for Common Applications
+HTTP Settings for common applications

-Riverbed recommends that you test the HTTP optimization module in a real production environment.
+We recommend that you test the HTTP optimization module in a real production environment.
 To manually configure HTTP applications, the following table shows the recommended settings for common enterprise applications.

-Application URL Learning Parse-and-Prefetch ОРТ
+Application URL learning Parse-and-prefetch OPT

 SAP/Netweaver No Yes Yes

 Microsoft CRM Yes No Yes

 Agile No No Yes

 Pivotal CRM No Yes Yes

 SharePoint No Yes Yes

-As discussed in "Primary Content Optimization Methods" on page 84, URL learning accelerates environments with static URLs and content, parse-and-prefetch accelerates environments with dynamic content, and OPT saves round trips across the WAN, and reduces WAN bandwidth consumption.
+As discussed in "Primary content optimization methods" on page 86, URL learning accelerates environments with static URLs and content, parse-and-prefetch accelerates environments with dynamic content, and OPT saves round trips across the WAN, and reduces WAN bandwidth consumption.

-HTTP Optimization for SharePoint
+HTTP optimization for SharePoint